Trainees over 18 years of age. Program participants may be from any University in the United States and territories.

 The program recognizes that there is a diversity of trainee experience, interest, and career goals.
 AIBIDS trainees will be selected based on a holistic review of their academic credentials, letters of recommendation, personal essays, extracurricular activities, and perceived benefit the student will receive from the program.
 The trainees will rank the two research sites on their application.

-The Internship is located in Pittsburgh, Pennsylvania at the University of Pittsburgh or at Gallaudet University in Washington D.C.
-The availability of two sites provides students with a broad range of research and mentoring opportunities.
+The Internship is hosted by the University of Pittsburgh (Pittsburgh, Pennsylvania) and Gallaudet University (Washington, D.C.).
+Students can choose to work remote or in person.
+Both sites provide students with a broad range of research and mentoring opportunities.
 Students will rank the two research sites on their application (see Section Program Participants).
 Accepted trainees will be matched by the selection committee to a mentor at one of the sites based on research interests and site preference.

 Anyone can apply who is an undergraduate student.
 You do not need to be from the University of Pittsburgh or Gallaudet University to apply.
 Program participants may be from any University in the United States and territories.